syncfusion-content/asp.netmvc-docs/aspnetmvc/Sparkline/Sparkline-Types.md

 ## Area Type

 To render an Area Sparkline, you can specify the type as **area**.
-To change the Area color, you can use the `fill` property
+To change the Area color, you can use the `Fill` property

 {% highlight cshtml %}